Groestlcoin/lnd/docs/INSTALL.md

 In order to run, `lnd` requires, that the user specify a chain backend.
 At the time of writing of this document, there are three available chain backends:
-`btcd`, `neutrino`, `bitcoind`.
+`grsd`, `neutrino`, `groestlcoind`.
 All but neutrino (atm) can run on mainnet with an out of the box `lnd` instance.
-We don't require `--txindex` when running with `bitcoind` or `btcd` but activating the `txindex` will generally make `lnd` run faster.
+We don't require `--txindex` when running with `groestlcoind` or `grsd` but activating the `txindex` will generally make `lnd` run faster.

-**NOTE: WE DO NOT FULLY SUPPORT PRUNED OPERATING MODES FOR FULL NODES.** It's possible to run a node in a pruned mode and have it serve lnd, however one must take care to ensure that `lnd` has all blocks on disk since the birth of the wallet, and the age of the earliest channels (which were created around March 2018).
+**NOTE: WE DO NOT FULLY SUPPORT PRUNED OPERATING MODES FOR FULL NODES.** It's possible to run a node in a pruned mode and have it serve lnd, however one must take care to ensure that `lnd` has all blocks on disk since the birth of the wallet, and the age of the earliest channels.

 The set of arguments for each of the backend modes is as follows:

-## btcd Options
+## grsd Options
 ```
-btcd:
+grsd:
-      --btcd.dir=                                             The base directory that contains the node's data, logs, configuration file, etc. (default: /Users/roasbeef/Library/Application Support/Btcd)
+      --grsd.dir=                                             The base directory that contains the node's data, logs, configuration file, etc. (default: /Users/roasbeef/Library/Application Support/grsd)
-      --btcd.rpchost=                                         The daemon's rpc listening address.
+      --grsd.rpchost=                                         The daemon's rpc listening address.
 If a port is omitted, then the default port for the selected chain parameters will be used. (default: localhost)
-      --btcd.rpcuser=                                         Username for RPC connections
+      --grsd.rpcuser=                                         Username for RPC connections
-      --btcd.rpcpass=                                         Password for RPC connections
+      --grsd.rpcpass=                                         Password for RPC connections
-      --btcd.rpccert=                                         File containing the daemon's certificate file (default: /Users/roasbeef/Library/Application Support/Btcd/rpc.cert)
+      --grsd.rpccert=                                         File containing the daemon's certificate file (default: /Users/roasbeef/Library/Application Support/grsd/rpc.cert)
-      --btcd.rawrpccert=                                      The raw bytes of the daemon's PEM-encoded certificate chain which will be used to authenticate the RPC connection.
+      --grsd.rawrpccert=                                      The raw bytes of the daemon's PEM-encoded certificate chain which will be used to authenticate the RPC connection.
 ```

 ## Neutrino Options